TEALSK12/2nd-semester-introduction-to-computer-science/lesson_204_conditionals.md

 ##Learning Objectives
 Students will be able to...
-* Define and identify: if, else, elif, flow of control
+* Define and identify: if, else, elif, conditionals, flow of control
 * Create chaining if statements
 * Understand how conditional statements alter flow of control of the program
-*

 ##Materials/Preperation
 * [Do Now Handout]